PiercingXX/Piercingxx/README.md

 - **[XX-Launcher](https://github.com/Piercingxx/XX-Launcher)** — text‑first Android launcher (Kotlin).
 No icons, no wallpaper clutter.
 Search‑first drawer, 8 home slots, inline folders, gestures, widgets, theme presets, JSON backup.
 The design ancestor of everything below.
 - **[Nope-Mode](https://github.com/Piercingxx/Nope-Mode)** — selected apps go silent and un‑openable, on a schedule or on demand.
 Focus Mode for GrapheneOS, where Digital Wellbeing doesn't exist.
 Runs as device owner; no accounts, no network, no analytics.
-- **[HeliBoard fork](https://github.com/Piercingxx/HeliBoard)** — glide typing without the proprietary Google blob.
-I'm building an open‑source gesture decoder with an offline replay harness to tune it against real swipe recordings.
+- **XX-Keyboard** (private) — Colemak and Piercing keyboard layout glide typing without the proprietary Google blob.
 - **[XX-Vitals](https://github.com/Piercingxx/xx-vitals)** — a cleanroom Google Fit replacement: entered on the phone, Postgres on my own NAS, no cloud anywhere.
 Imperial by default, because that's where I live.
 - **[TxxT](https://github.com/Piercingxx/TxxT)** — SMS in the same style as my launcher, with a few extras to cut out the noise.
 No INTERNET permission; the manifest can't lie about that.
 - **[XX-Dialer](https://github.com/Piercingxx/xx-dialer)** — pretty much the same as TxxT but for calls, with a ring policy attached: spam never rings, starred contacts always ring, everyone else rings only inside their window.